mmistakes/minimal-mistakes/_posts/2015-07-03-react-js-tutorial-with-play_scala_webjars.md

 {% endraw %}
 {% endhighlight %}

-As you go through, at some point it will ask you to generate content from a server.
+As you code through, at some point it will ask you to generate content from a server.
 We're working with Play, so again: nothing easier!
 Add an endpoint in the `routes` file

 {% highlight html %}
 {% raw %}